 The War on Poverty, a war we've losing badly for about ten years now and you argue we've been losing this war for forty-five years and part of that has to do with wealth redistribution, Socialists say lets "soak the rich!"
 So government can take care of Joe and Jane and others who live in poverty.
 Well a question comes to my mind anyway, should government be taking care of people who don't have the skills and money to take care of themselves.

 My answer to that to put it simply is no thats not a role for government.
 And before you call me selfish or a scrooge or a jerk, (or use your own imagination) I'll explain.
 To take care implies intentional or not an indefinite amount of time that government funded by taxpayers will take care of the less-fortunate.
 That poor people don't need to better themselves and their worries are over.
 Because Uncle Sam will take care of them, leave it to your favorite uncle.

 But this is what I would do to help the less-fortunate.
 Yes the wealthy should pay their fair share of taxes and that means a lot more than people who don't make nearly as much.
 But what I want to do with some of that tax revenue, is to empower low-income people to become self-sufficient, with education so they can get the skills that they need to get a good job and become independent.
 Which is a much different concept than, "soaking the rich!"
 And taking care of the less-fortunate through government.

-Its not about whether we have Wealth Distribution or not, we've always had that and will always have that, the question is to what degree and what we do with it.
+Its not about whether we have wealth distribution or not, we've always had that and will always have that.
+The question is to what degree and what we do with it.
 The fact is to have a strong economy in America and any other major country in the world.
 Taxes on everyone have to be low enough but not too low.
-So there's enough incentive for people to go to school, get the skills that they need to earn a good living and be as independent on government for their financial survival as possible.
+So there's enough incentive for people to go to school, get the skills that they need to earn a good living and be as independent of government for their financial survival as possible.
 Otherwise people aren't going to want to do these things, because government will end up with most of their money.
-Making them more dependent on government then they need to be.
+Making them more dependent on government than they need to be.